sogno-platform/libcimpp/README.md

 ### Licensing
 For **non-commercial** use this software is licensed under the terms in the included [LICENSE](LICENSE) file.
-In case of **commercial** use you are required to negotiate a proper license model with the *Institute for Automation of Complex Power Systems* at *RWTH Aachen University*.
-Therefor please write to [acs-sek@eonerc.rwth-aachen.de](mailto:acs-sek@eonerc.rwth-aachen.de).
+In case of **commercial** use, you are asked to inform the *Institute for Automation of Complex Power Systems* at *RWTH Aachen University*.
+Therefore please write to [acs-sek@eonerc.rwth-aachen.de](mailto:acs-sek@eonerc.rwth-aachen.de).

 ### Context
 More about the idea you can read [here](http://rdcu.be/vOop) and the CIM++ hompage you can find [here](http://fine-aachen.rwth-aachen.de/projects/cimpp).